EOSIO/welcome/docs/02_getting-started/03_smart-contract-development/04_data-persistence.md

 ...
 ```

-Finally, call the `erase` method in case the person exists.
+Finally, call the `erase` method in case the person already exists.
 Once the row is erased, the storage space is freed for the original payer.

 ```cpp
 ...